 Possible Use of Donor Information and Blood Samples in Medical Research

-The American Red Cross Blood Services’ mission is to provide a safe and effective blood supply.
+The American Red Cross mission is to provide a safe and effective blood supply.
 As part of this mission, the American Red Cross may conduct research.
-Some research is conducted with other institutions, such as academic centers and biomedical companies.
-Rarely is research conducted using donor blood and information, however; this information sheet is provided to inform you of the possibility.
+We conduct some research with other institutions, such as academic centers, government agencies, and biomedical companies.
+Research is an important aspect of our commitment to donor and recipient safety.

 How might your blood or information be used in medical research?

-A portion of your blood or information collected at the time of donation may be used to make research studies possible.
-Some examples of the types of research are
+We may store and use a portion of your blood or information collected at the time of donation for research studies.
+Some examples of the types of research are studies related to

-- Studies of ways to recruit blood donors and evaluate donor eligibility
+- Ways to recruit blood donors or evaluate donor eligibility or contributions to public health.

 How is your confidentiality protected when your blood or information is used in research?